 - Triodine 7: Sanitize the umbilical cord.

-- Umbilical Clamp: Secure each puppy's umbilical cord to stop blood leaking.
+- Umbilical Clamps: Secure each puppy's umbilical cord to stop blood leaking.

 Now that you're up to date on the stages of dog whelping and what's involved, you'll be ready to help when the time comes.
 To learn more, read our posts on Weaning Puppies and how to care for Newborn Puppies or check out the rest of our Learning Center.

 As always, don't hesitate to give us a call at 800.786.4751 if you have any questions or need help finding the right products for your needs.
-We would be happy to help.-Dr. B
+We would be happy to help.-Dr. Bramlage

 Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health